Seeed-Studio/wiki-documents/docs/Battery_Detector_with_Polymer_Lithium_Ion_1050mAh_3.7V.md

 <!-- This Markdown file was created from http://www.seeedstudio.com/wiki/Battery_Detector_with_Polymer_Lithium_Ion_1050mAh_3.7V -->

 ## Tech Support
-Please do not hesitate to contact [techsupport@seeed.cc](techsupport@seeed.cc) if you have any technical issue.
-Or submit the issue into our [forum](http://forum.seeedstudio.com/).
+Please submit any technical issue into our [forum](http://forum.seeedstudio.com/).